peterirlam/personal-portfolio/README.md

 # 💻 &nbsp; Peter Irlam | IT Support Engineer

 Thanks for checking out my side projects.
-You can view live examples of my work as well as inspecting the source code on GitHub.
+Why is an IT Support Engineer dabbling in web development?
+Because not only do I love all things IT, but I also believe that having an understanding of the internet and how websites work, creates better IT Engineers and Technicians!
+You can view live examples of my work as well as inspecting the source code on
+GitHub.
 I've also included all my contact details.

 Why not get in touch?
 I'd love to hear from you.